For Operators

 The 90-day termination notice is a marketing clause.
 The actual switching cost is determined by three factors the standard contract leaves entirely unresolved: (1) how quickly and completely you can extract your historical operational data, (2) whether the new vendor can integrate with your existing climate computer without the old vendor's cooperation, and (3) whether the hardware removal timeline allows you to maintain operational continuity.

-- Automated Daily Data Export: During the contract term, the vendor must provide automated, daily export of all raw data to an operator-controlled cold storage environment — not contingent on the relationship remaining intact.
+• Automated Daily Data Export: During the contract term, the vendor must provide automated, daily export of all raw data to an operator-controlled cold storage environment — activated from day one, not triggered by termination notice.

-- Verified Software Escrow: For software-dependent hardware deployments, the vendor's source code and your encrypted operational data must be held with a neutral third-party escrow agent, with verified (not just executed) release triggers on vendor insolvency.
+• Verified Software Escrow: For software-dependent hardware deployments, the vendor's source code and your encrypted operational data must be held with a neutral third-party escrow agent, with verified (not just executed) release triggers — including a 72-hour cloud downtime trigger.
+Do not use US-derived "files Chapter 11" language: Dutch insolvency operates under faillissement and surseance van betaling, which can move faster than US Chapter 11.

 The Pattern